Exit rules

 Note:

-• In trading, a strategy must include both entry and exit rules to actively manage positions.
+In trading, a strategy must include both entry and exit rules to manage positions actively.

-• In investment, you can define entry rules only if you wish to accumulate assets without planning systematic selling.
+In investment, you can define entry rules only if you intend to accumulate assets without planning systematic selling.
 In other words, it is possible to have no exit rules.

-Your exit rules and conditions can of course be based on technical indicators, patterns, units of measure or any other condition already used in the entry rules.
+Your exit rules and conditions can of course be based on technical indicators, patterns, units of measurement or any other condition already used in the entry rules.

 You can also use a stop-loss as well as take-profits.
-It is also possible to perform partial exits of your positions, thus allowing you to secure gains or minimize losses before the full closure of a position.
+It is also possible to perform partial exits of your positions, thereby securing gains or minimizing losses before fully closing a position.

 Using a stop-loss

-To limit loss on a trade, a stop-loss can be specified in your exit rules.
-The stop-loss can be expressed as a percentage, as a price, as a price change, in ticks, in pips, in points, in changes of indicator values or in multiples of the ATR.
+To limit the loss on a trade, a stop-loss can be specified in your exit rules.
+The stop-loss can be expressed as a percentage, as a price, as a price change, in ticks, pips, points, in changes of indicator values or in multiples of the ATR.

-You can also place your stop-loss at a technical level, such as the high or low point of the last X days, for example.
+You can also place your stop-loss at a technical level, for example the high or low point of the last X days.

 The stop-loss can be fixed, trailing and moved to breakeven if needed.
-You just need to specify what you want in your exit rules.
+Simply specify what you want in your exit rules.
 The possibilities are numerous!

-However, you can separate buy and sell trades, giving if necessary a certain stop-loss for buy trades, and another stop-loss for sell trades.
+However, you can separate buy and sell trades, giving if needed one stop-loss for buy trades and another stop-loss for sell trades.

 Examples: